binfwizard/Nexflow_Genomics_Pipeline/README.md

 ## 🚀 Pipeline Features

-- 📥 Auto-download reads from SRA (can be specified in run command)
+- 📥 Auto-download reads from SRA or use paired datasets in the format *_R{1,2}.fastq.gz located in the "/data" folder
 - 🧼 Quality filtering with `fastp`
 - 🧬 Assembly with `SPAdes`
 - 🧬 Annotation with `Prokka`